Citation impact: Altmetrics

-Recent developments
+Citation analysis

 An important recent development in research on citation impact is the discovery of universality, or citation impact patterns that hold across different disciplines in the sciences, social sciences, and humanities.
 For example, it has been shown that the number of citations received by a publication, once properly rescaled by its average across articles published in the same discipline and in the same year, follows a universal log-normal distribution that is the same in every discipline.
 This finding has suggested a universal citation impact measure that extends the h-index by properly rescaling citation counts and resorting publications, however the computation of such a universal measure requires the collection of extensive citation data and statistics for every discipline and year.
 Social crowdsourcing tools such as Scholarometer have been proposed to address this need.
 Kaur et al. proposed a statistical method to evaluate the universality of citation impact metrics, i.e., their capability to compare impact fairly across fields.
 Their analysis identifies universal impact metrics, such as the field-normalized h-index.

 Research suggests the impact of an article can be, partly, explained by superficial factors and not only by the scientific merits of an article.
 Field-dependent factors are usually listed as an issue to be tackled not only when comparison across disciplines are made, but also when different fields of research of one discipline are being compared.
 For instance in Medicine among other factors the number of authors, the number of references, the article length, and the presence of a colon in the title influence the impact.
 Whilst in Sociology the number of references, the article length, and title length are among the factors.
 Also it is found that scholars engage in ethically questionable behavior in order to inflate the number of citations articles receive.

 Automated citation indexing has changed the nature of citation analysis research, allowing millions of citations to be analyzed for large scale patterns and knowledge discovery.
 The first example of automated citation indexing was CiteSeer, later to be followed by Google Scholar.
 More recently, advanced models for a dynamic analysis of citation aging have been proposed.
 The latter model is even used as a predictive tool for determining the citations that might be obtained at any time of the lifetime of a corpus of publications.

-Some researchers also propose that the journal citation rate on Wikipedia, next to the traditional citation index, "may be a good indicator of the work’s impact in the field of psychology."
+Some researchers also propose that the journal citation rate on Wikipedia, next to the traditional citation index, "may be a good indicator of the work's impact in the field of psychology."

 According to Mario Biagioli: "All metrics of scientific evaluation are bound to be abused.
 Goodhart's law [...] states that when a feature of the economy is picked as an indicator of the economy, then it inexorably ceases to function as that indicator because people start to game it."